Craters of the Moon

 Craters of the Moon, 1999-2023

-Craters of the Moon grapples with the Holocaust (Shoah) as an unrepresentable spatial and mnemonic presence.
-Although it emerged out of a pilgrimage to Poland in 1994 (the country of my grandparent’s youth) and employs personal objects and documents, the project is not about self or family but the cultural geography of a particular history and genocide.
-The moon in the comic tale of the ‘wise men’ of Chelm (my fathers hometown) who tried to capture the orb, is the one ray of light running through this otherwise dark work.
+Craters of the Moon approaches the Holocaust (Shoah) as an unrepresentable spatial and mnemonic presence.
+Although it emerged out of a pilgrimage to Poland in 1994 (the country of my grandparent’s youth) and employs personal objects and documents, the project is not about self or family but the cultural geography of genocide.
+The moon in the comic tale of the ‘wise men’ of Chelm (coincidentally my fathers hometown) who tried to capture the orb, is the one ray of light running through this otherwise dark work.

 Initially completed in 2002, new works were added to Craters of the Moon and some pieces were re-named, re-made or removed and included in other projects in 2018-19.